JazzSword/JazzSword/README.md

 👀 I'm passionate about both front-end and back-end development.

-🌱 Currently, I'm honing my skills in Ruby on Rails.
+🌱 Currently, I'm honing my skills in Ruby on Rails, and I plan to learn next React and improve my JavaScript knowledge.

 💞️ I'm actively seeking opportunities to collaborate on exciting projects.